Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

-In order to perform an independent check of the relative calibration between different RCAs and also to test both the colour corrections and central frequencies of each LFI band, we look at three bright radio sources in the LFI maps: Orion A (M42); Taurus A; and Cassiopeia A (none of which are expected to vary).
+In order to perform an independent check of the relative calibration between different RCAs and also to test both the colour corrections and central frequencies of each LFI band, we look at three bright radio sources in the LFI maps: Orion~A (M42); Taurus~A; and Cassiopeia~A.\footnote{Orion~A and Tau~A are not expected to vary significantly over the time scales relevant here.
+Cas~A has a secular decrease of $\sim 0.6\,\%$ at high frequencies \citep{1999osullivan}, which over the five year time difference between the averaged {\it WMAP} and \Planck{} datasets will add to 3\,\%.
+This has not been taken into account in this analysis; however, it has a negligible effect on the measured spectral index of the source that is well within the uncertainties.}.
 The emission in these three sources is due to synchrotron or free-free emission, such that they have very different spectra from the CMB.
 This means that colour corrections are important at the level of about 3--10\,\% depending on the RCA, which is in excess of the uncertainties on the flux densities of these sources.

 Comparisons between ERCSC flux densities \citep{planck2011-1.10} at 30, 44, and 70\GHz\ and interpolated or extrapolated flux densities from the Karl G.~Jansky Very Large Array (VLA) follow-up observations have previously shown good statistical consistency at the 3\,\% level \citep{planck2011-6.2,Kurinsky2012,planck2013-p05}.
 A comparison has also been made between the \Planck-ATCA Coeval Observations (PACO) and PCCS catalogues in \citet{planck2013-p05}, which finds consistency at the level of around 4\,\%.
 However, we ideally want to test the calibration much more accurately than this, which can be accomplished comparing different LFI measurements and by comparing these results to {\it WMAP}.
 Additionally, the sources that we examine here are significantly less variable than the typical source in the VLA and PACO tests.